Cosync/AppKey-WebAuthn/README.md

 **handle** : String - this contains the user's handle (email or phone).

-**attest** : Attestation - this contains the user's attestation object
+**atttestationObject** : Attestation - this contains the user's attestation object

+To create attestation object please see a SimpleWebAuthn Library at https://github.com/MasterKale/SimpleWebAuthn or see our demo react website and react app projects code at https://github.com/Cosync/AppKey-WebReactDemo, https://github.com/Cosync/AppKey-ReactNativeDemo, https://github.com/Cosync/AppKey-ReactExpoDemo

 ### Example